-Number of Affordable Units to be Located OFF-SITE: TOTAL UNITS: SRO / Group Housing: Studios: One-Bedroom Units: Two-Bedroom Units: Three (or more) Bedroom Units: Area of Dwellings in Princip al Project (in sq. feet): Off-Site Project Address: Area of Dwellings in Off-Site Project (in sq. feet): Off-Site Block/Lot(s): Motion No. for Off-Site Project (if applicable): Number of Market-Rate Units in the Off-site Project: nits in the Off-site Project:
+Number of Affordable Number of Affordable Units to be Located OFF-SITE: TOTAL UNITS: SRO / Group Housing: Studios: One-Bedroom Units: Two-Bedroom Units: Three (or more) Bedroom Units: Area of Dwellings in Principal Project (in sq. feet): Off-Site Project Address: Off-Site Project Address: Area of Dwellings in Off-Site Project (in sq. feet): Off-Site Block/Lot(s): Motion No. for Off-Site Project (if applicable): Number of Market-Rate Units in the Off-site Project:

-Income Levels for On-Site or Off-Site Units in Combination Projects: AMI LEVELS: Number of Affordable Units % of Total Units AMI Level AMI LEVELS: Number of Affordable Units % of Total Units AMI Level AMI LEVELS: Number of Affordable Units % of Total Units AMI Level
+Income Levels for On- Income Levels for On-Site or Off-Site Units in Combination Projects: AMI LEVELS: Number of Affordable Units % of Total Units AMI Level AMI LEVELS: Number of Affordable Units % of Total Units AMI Level AMI LEVELS: Number of Affordable Units % of Total Units AMI Level